Germany: In Saxony, the long COVID winter has already begun | DW | 09.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 In the eastern city of Bautzen, everyone wants to see an end to the pandemic.
-Residents remain bitterly divided about how to get there.
+But residents remain bitterly divided about how to get there.

 They've seen this all before, the people of Bautzen: First a quick spike in infections, then come the new restrictions.
 And then come the journalists from Berlin.
 The inhabitants of this small city, usually famous for its many medieval towers, are just plain tired of it all.